phespro/phespro/README.md

 composer require phespro/phespro
 ```

-## The Kernel / The Container
+## Kernel, Container and Extension

 Phespro is built around a dependency injection container.
-Everything that happens in Phespro is done through the
+Nearly everything that happens in Phespro is done through the
 container.
-Therefore, the kernel is the dependency injection container.

-## Using Extensions
+Because of that, the class `\Phespro\Phespro\Kernel` is a subclass of `\Phespro\Container\Container`.

 Phespro is built around extensions.
 When you write your application, you need to build at minimum one extension.